JizhiziLi/GFM/core/README.md

     `./scripts/train/train_ori.sh`;

-    (2) To train <strong>easier</strong> without any extra datasets needed, run the code:
+    (2) To train <strong>easier</strong> without any extra datasets needed (no extra foregrounds and backgrounds), run the code:

     `chmod +x scripts/train/*`,

     `./scripts/train/train_ori_easier.sh`;

-4. The training logging file will be saved in the folder `logs/train_logs/args.logname`;
+4. The training logging file will be saved in the file `logs/train_logs/args.logname`;

 5. The trained model will be saved in the folder `args.model_save_dir`.